 Provect-OX2: Extended Release, Self-Activating ISCO / Enhanced Bioremediation Reagent

 Provect-OX2™ is an in situ chemical oxidation (ISCO) + enhanced bioremediation reagent that integrates an extended release source of potassium persulfate into the modern Provect-OX® formula.
 Ferric iron (Fe III) activation is used as a safe and effective means of activating the potassium and sodium persulfates (US Patent No. 9,126,245; patents pending).
 Similar to our original Provect-OX® technology, Provect-OX2™ oxidizes a wide variety of organic compounds present in impacted soil, sediment and groundwater, including chlorinated solvents, petroleum hydrocarbons, and pesticides.
 However, Provect-OX2™ ensures extended release of oxidant throughout the treatment media.
-The ferric oxide iron, along with the residual sulfate, will provide enhanced bioremediation components following the chemical oxidation processes.
+The ferric iron oxide, along with the residual sulfate, will provide enhanced bioremediation components following the chemical oxidation processes.
 Provect-OX2™ will also include Terr-OR™ ferrate stabilizer and pH buffer to offset the sulfuric acid produced during breakdown of the persulfates.

 Provect-OX® and Provect-OX2™ are the only ISCO technologies designed to actively manage rebound.
 The advanced activation catalyst is further unique considering its ability to enhance bioremediation processes.
 This is accomplished via the subsequent utilization of sulfate and iron as terminal electron acceptors for facultative reductive processes.
 Degradation intermediates generated during pollutant oxidation may act as electron shuttles, allowing the reduction of Fe(III) to Fe(II) in the redox cycling of iron and continued activation of persulfate.
 This combined remedy provides supplemental treatment mechanisms thereby allowing for more cost-efficient dosing of the product.